alihakankurt/CSES-Solutions/README.md

 # CSES Solutions

-The repository contains solutions to the problems on [CSES](https://cses.fi/problemset/).
-The solutions are written in C++ 17.
+This repository contains my solutions to the [CSES Problemset](https://cses.fi/problemset/), written in C++ 17.
+You can visit the web view from [here](https://alihakankurt.github.io/CSES-Solutions).

 ## License